 If you get lost in the city, you'll quickly find out that most Swedes speak English and are happy to help you on your way.
 As a tourist, just stick to basic safety tips, and if you do fear for your safety in Stockholm, you can reach Stockholm Police by calling 08 401 01 00 (dial 112 in emergencies only).

 Gothenburg is a relatively small city and prides itself on very low crime rates.
 Even if you stay out late at night, Gothenburg is safe and locals would rather help you find your way home than do anything criminal.
 Driving on snow and ice might be the most dangerous thing here, actually.
 Gothenburg Police can be reached at 114 14 or 112 in emergencies.

 03 of 04

-In addition to law enforcement, Malmo employs over 200 people in its Streets & Parks Department to keep the city's public areas safe.
-Plus, there aren't any bad areas visitors need to avoid other than the suburbs Lindänge & Rosengård which generally seem to be the focus of crime in Malmö.
-Just use your common sense, be polite, and tuck your wallet away.
-If needed, you can call Malmo Police at 114 14 or in case of an emergency dial 112.
+In addition to law enforcement, Malmö employs over 200 people in its Streets & Parks Department to keep the city's public areas safe.
+Plus, there aren't any bad areas visitors need to avoid other than the suburbs Lindänge & Rosengård, which generally seem to be the focus of crime in Malmö.
+Just use your common sense, be polite, and tuck your wallet away when traveling through busy tourist areas or alone at night.
+If needed, you can call Malmo Police at 114 14.

 04 of 04